-We seek applications from high calibre individuals who have an interest in building on recent scientific advances that have begun to apply knowledge developed between the biological and social sciences with the aim of using a multiple level of analysis perspective to reduce social inequalities in early childhood.
+Applications are sought from high calibre individuals who have an interest in building on recent scientific advances that have begun to apply knowledge developed between the biological and social sciences with the aim of using a multiple level of analysis perspective to reduce social inequalities in early childhood.

 About the Programme

-This exciting new programme of scholarships will expose students to expertise and cutting edge mixed-methods research across the fields of psychology, sociology, neuroscience, endocrinology, genetics, and ethics, producing a new generation of scientists who have the necessary skills to be future research leaders in this important field.
+This exciting programme of scholarships will expose students to expertise and cutting edge mixed-methods research across the fields of psychology, sociology, neuroscience, endocrinology, genetics, and ethics, producing a new generation of scientists who have the necessary skills to be future research leaders in this important field.

-Four lead departments are affiliated with the programme: Social Policy and Intervention, Sociology, Psychiatry and Experimental Psychology.
+Four lead departments are affiliated with the programme: Social Policy and Intervention, Sociology, Psychiatry, and Experimental Psychology.

 Students will complete a training programme tailored to their individual skills and project requirements, including attending activities offered to the full Leverhulme cohort.
 They will be formally admitted by the Department linked to their primary supervisor, and will have access to the diverse range of seminars, workshops and advanced training opportunities offered by that Department.